eford/GroupLabManual/content/schedule/_index.md

 {{% /notice %}}

+## Oct 29
+- Canceled, so people can participate in the science writing seminar

-## Oct 15, 2:15-2:30 in Davey 432
+## Nov 12, 2-2:30 in Davey 432
+- Travel Reports
+   - AAC (Danley)
 - Professional Development Topics
-   - Proposal Writing, Part II (NSF applications due soon)

-## Oct 29, 2-2:30 in Davey 432

-## Nov 12, 2-2:30 in Davey 432
+   - Suggestions?

 ## Dec 10, 2-2:30 in Davey 432